 And just before that, you get to see one of the few times Kain genuinely smiles, because Moebius is there, and has no idea that Kain is about to kill him.
 Again.
 As one Fauxtivational Poster put it, "Kain is smiling.
 Run for your lives."

 Beckett from Vampire: The Masquerade – Bloodlines is a vampire who spends most of his encounter with the player being sarcastic.
 But he suffers this in the endgame, after he (presumably) learns the truth about the Ankharan Sarcophagus.
 He flees town immediately afterwards.

-Garret from Thief is usually a prime Deadpan Snarker and has wry, or at least interested, insights into a lot of things you see during your missions and cutscenes.
+Garrett from Thief is usually a prime Deadpan Snarker and has wry, or at least interested, insights into a lot of things you see during your missions and cutscenes.
 He usually shuts up during the more frightening areas of the game.
-The Shalebridge Cradle from the third is especially notable: Garret speaks exactly two lines during the entire mission, and both of them are more to the effect of Oh Crap.
+The Shalebridge Cradle from the third is especially notable: Garrett speaks exactly two lines during the entire mission, and both of them are more to the effect of Oh Crap.